DrDonk/OC4VM/readme.md

 2. Copy the opencore.iso from the new release template folder to the existing VMs folder.

 #### 3.3.3 Upgrading OC4VM 1.x macOS VM
 To upgrade a pre-2.0 VM you will need to do these steps.
-There is no simpkle upgrade scriopt available to do this as it may be too risky to automate.
+There is no simple upgrade script available to do this as it may be too risky to automate.

 1. Make sure the VM is shutdown and remove any snapshots.